Skip to main content

 • Overload your presentations with lots of text that people have to read.
 Keep any PowerPoint slides simple

-• Run over the time allocated: respect the time your attendees have given by staying on script.
-Instead of going down a rabbit hole about unrelated topics; take notes of other subject matters that might make good subjects for future webinars
+• Run over the time allocated.
+Respect the time your attendees have given by staying on script.
+Instead of going down a rabbit hole about unrelated topics, take note of other subjects that might make good topics for future webinars

 • Let the event stress you out.
-Webinars are new to a lot of people and you are not expected to be perfect but just to do your best.
 Practise and preparation are your friends, stress is not

 This is a beta version - your feedback will help us to improve it